 The amount of carbon that is retained in a carbon pool within the forest.

-Storage levels increase with forest age and typically peak in the northeastern United States when forests are old (>200 years old).
+Storage levels increase with forest are and typically neak in forest age and typically peak in the northeastern United States when forests are old (>200 years old).